lukaskabrt/blog.kabrt.cz/input/posts/2018-10-hosting-static-website-on-azure.md

     </a>
 </figure>

-And finally, test the website in the browser
+and finally, you could test the website in the browser

 <figure class="figure w-100 text-center">
     <a href="/content/2018-10-hosting-static-website-on-azure/09-website.png" data-toggle="lightbox">